 English | Français

-Human behavior is complex and multifactorial determined as an interplay between reflexes, intentional thoughts, feelings (both somatic and emotional) and hormonal, and chemical balance – particularly that of the brain.
+Human behavior is complex and multifactorially determined as an interplay between intentional thoughts, emotions, intuition, habits, and the hormonal and chemical balance, particularly that of the brain.

 As long as they can mentally focus, people have a natural tendency to rational, exploratory, and creative thinking, just as they naturally tend to trust and follow their intentional thoughts.
 Therefore, whatever you think or do because you want to think or do is none of my business.